 First-time home-buying guide

-Being a first-time homebuyer can be overwhelming.
+There's a lot to think about when buying your first home, which can be both fun and overwhelming.
 At Homepoint, we want to help make the home buying process as simple and straightforward as possible.
-To get started on your path to homeownership, follow these steps:
+Read through this helpful guide to get started on your path to homeownership.

 1. Decide if buying makes sense

 While homeownership is undoubtedly a large financial commitment, it can come with a lot of benefits.
 Start with our frequently asked questions about homebuying to make sure that buying makes sense for your situation compared to renting or even renovating.

 Review your credit history with Experian, Transunion, or Equifax (or all three) to ensure your credit score and credit history look good.
 Now is the time to resolve any outstanding issues or work to raise your credit score.
 Check out our article, Tips for Improving Your Credit Score, for additional information.

 Start to compile the documents you'll need throughout the loan process, such as:

 - Two years of tax returns and W-2s

 - Explanations and paper trail for deposits or withdrawals above $1,000

 - Information about any additional homes/businesses you own